slothoth/Fall-From-Heaven/README.md

 ## Projects:
 - [x] Armageddon count projects
-- [ ] Bane Divine (remove promos of Disciple units, 70 arma) Removing promotions is technically impossible :(.
-Replace units with one of same type and owner and health?
-Also ability tracking ugh.
+- [ ] Bane Divine (replace religious Priest and High priests with disciples, 70 arma)
 - [ ] Birthright regained (world spell back)
 - [ ] Blood of the Phoenix (let all current units be able to respawn in cap once) probably cant do as modifier sadly as no ability to respawn
 - [ ] Genesis (upgrade terrain in civ)